The Evolving Legal Landscape of Cryptocurrency in India: 2026 Outlook

 Tax Deducted at Source (TDS)

 Section 194S mandates a 1% TDS on VDA transfers exceeding ₹10,000 (or ₹50,000 for specified persons) in a financial year.
-This provision creates a transaction trail for the Income Tax Department.
+This provision creates a transparent transaction trail for the Income Tax Department.

 The Union Budget 2025 has introduced stricter norms for non-compliance.
 Unreported VDA holdings discovered during search and seizure operations are now classified as "Undisclosed Income," attracting significantly higher penalty rates and potential legal prosecution.